ndresx/redux-ops/README.md

 ### Extended: Blueprints & Middleware

-`redux-ops` also comes with an optional [middleware](docs/Middleware.md) that enables the usage of [Blueprints](docs/Blueprints.md) to reduce boilerplate by either using already defined action creators like the ones in the example below, or by soley relying on the Operations themselves.
+`redux-ops` also comes with an optional [middleware](docs/Middleware.md) that enables the usage of action [Blueprints](docs/Blueprints.md) to reduce boilerplate by either using already defined action creators like the ones in the example below, or by soley relying on the built-in Operations.

 #### Setup